-1. The journey Precision Nutrition and Krista went through from telling people about nutrition to walking with them throughout the process together
+- The journey Precision Nutrition and Krista went through from telling people about nutrition to walking with them throughout the process together.

-2. The difference between a “good coach” and “great coach” and how to navigate the journey
+- The difference between a “good coach” and “great coach” and how to navigate the journey.

-3. The story behind Precision Nutrition client-centered 6 steps coaching model
+- The story behind Precision Nutrition’s client-centered 6 step coaching model.

-6. Understanding that great coaches are selling something truly valuable to another human being that involves support, accountability, being understood, and helping develop an action plan.
+- Understanding that great coaches are selling something truly valuable to another human being that involves support, accountability, being understood, and helping to develop an action plan.

-7. How coaches can become better by taking things slow and investing more time in listening to fully understand every client’s situation
+- How coaches can become better by taking things slow and investing more time in listening to fully understand every client’s situation.

-8. What it takes to be a good coach (and a “less sucky coach” one), and the idea that a good coach should hits all the skills and competencies of coaching.
+- What it takes to be a good coach (and a “less sucky coach”), and the idea that a good coach should have all the skills and competencies of coaching.

-9. How Precision Nutrition’s certification program helps coaches understand not only the science aspects of nutrition and also the skill of coaching to transform lives
+- How Precision Nutrition’s certification program helps coaches understand not only the science aspects of nutrition but also the skill of coaching to transform lives.

 Get More From This Episode